Amalia of Oldenburg: Assassination attempt

 In February 1861, a university student named Aristeidis Dosios (son of politician Konstantinos Dosios) unsuccessfully attempted to assassinate the queen.
 He was sentenced to death, though Queen Amalia intervened and he was pardoned, and sentenced to life imprisonment.
 He was hailed as a hero for his attempt by certain factions, but the attempt also provoked among the people spontaneous feelings of sympathy towards the royal couple.

 Expulsion

-Just over a year later, an uprising took place in Athens while the royal couple were on a visit to the Peloponnese.
+In 1862, just over a year after the assassination attempt, an uprising took place in Athens while the royal couple were on a visit to the Peloponnese.
 The Great Powers, who had supported Otto, urged them not to resist, and Otto's reign came to an end.
 They left Greece aboard a British warship, with the Greek royal regalia that they had brought with them.
 It was reported in the press that the royal courtiers weren’t aspersed, however, the queen's controversial favorite, Wilhelmine von Plüskow, was exposed to sarcasm from the crowd when she left.

 It has been suggested that the king would not have been overthrown had Amalia borne an heir, as succession was also a major unresolved question at the time of uprising.
 It is also true, however, that the Constitution of 1843 made provision for Otto to be succeeded by his two younger brothers and their descendants.